socketsupply/create-socket-app/README.md

 ## Getting Started

-**You’ll need to have Node 16.0.0 or later version on your local development machine .**

 Creat an empty directory and that's it, you are ready to go!

 You may choose one of the following methods: